St. Joseph Higher Secondary School: Early history

-On March 19, 1954, Brother Jude Costello, an American missionary member of Congregation of Holy Cross working under the Catholic Archdiocese of Dhaka, who was also headmaster of St. Gregory's High School then, founded the school as the "St. Joseph English Medium School" at Monir Hossain Lane, Narinda, in the current old part of Dhaka.
+On 19 March 1954, Brother Jude Costello, an American missionary member of Congregation of Holy Cross working under the Catholic Archdiocese of Dhaka, who was also headmaster of St. Gregory's High School then, founded the school as the "St. Joseph English Medium School" at Monir Hossain Lane, Narinda, in the current old part of Dhaka.
 The institution had a General Certificate of Education (GCE) based education structure.
-Classes were taught in the parlour for the first year.
-The following year, a single story building was constructed by Brother Andrew at Shah Shaheb Lane in Narinda.
-In 1960, a second roof was added, as the enrolment of the school rose to 269.

-In 1963, nine years after opening, the school was sufficiently developed to enable two major accomplishments to take place.
-In October 1964, to accommodate increasing enrolment, Brother Fulgence, Superior of the Brothers, began work on a new school complex in Mohammadpur.
-In November of that same year, the first class of boys from St. Joseph sat for the Cambridge Examinations.

 In July 1965, all the classes shifted from Narinda to the Mohammadpur compoyears.
 The new school was very modern and unfinished, leaving students in early years to deal with active construction in their environment.